ngokhoa1202/cs-note/software-engineering/software-architecture/domain-driven-design/Domain driven design components.md

 - ![](Pasted%20image%2020241117152624.png)
 - Each domain object has its own lifecycle.
 - Domain Driven Design provides three patterns - components for managing the lifecycle:
-	- Aggregates defines clear boundaries and ownership of domain objects, thereby simplifying their relationships.
-	-
 ## Aggregates
 ### Concepts
 - Simple association mechanism is not sufficient to maintain strict business rules.